apache/druid/docs/api-reference/retention-rules-api.md

 ### Sample response

-A successful request returns an HTTP `200 OK` and empty response body.
+A successful request returns an HTTP `200 OK` and an empty response body.

 ## Update default retention rules for all datasources

 Update one or more default retention rules for all datasources.
-Retention rules can be submitted as an array of rule objects in the request body and overwrites any existing rules for the datasource.
+Retention rules can be submitted as an array of rule objects in the request body and overwrite any existing rules for the datasource.
 To remove default retention rules for all datasources, submit an empty rule array in the request body.
 Rules are read in the order in which they appear, see [rule structure](../operations/rule-configuration.md) for more information.

 ### URL